platformsh/platformsh-docs/docs/src/guides/symfony/get-started.md

 The `--set-remote` flag will set this new project as the remote for this repository.

 {{< note title="Tip" >}}
-You can link any repository to an existing Platform.sh project using following command:
+You can link any repository to an existing Platform.sh project using the following command:

 ```bash
 symfony project:set-remote {{< variable "PROJECT_ID" >}}